inspiredminds/contao-maker-bundle/README.md

 ### `make:contao-manager-plugin`

-This generates a `App\ContaoManager\Plugin` class.
-The actual namespace depends on your configured app namespace.
+This generates an `App\ContaoManager\Plugin` class.
+The actual namespace depends on your [configured app namespace](https://symfony.com/doc/current/bundles/SymfonyMakerBundle/index.html#configuration).
 It also adds a `getBundles` method where a bundle depending on your configured app namespace will be loaded.
 Example: if your maker config looks like this:

 ```yml
 maker: